 Table 3 depicts the number of HIV antibody tests, number of HIV positive samples and sero-positivity rates amongst different sentinel groups at various sites.
-All sites enrolled stipulated sample sizes for STD clinic attendees.
-Of the 06 HIV positive samples, 4 were from STD patients whose sero-prevalence rates ranged from 0.2% to 0.7%.
+Of the 15 HIV positive samples, 6 were from STD patients whose sero-prevalence rates ranged from 0.2% to 0.6%.
 Western Province sentinel site comprised of 3 main STD clinics so the STD case load is comparatively large in that sentinel site.

-Period prevalence of HIV among FSW was 0%.
+Period prevalence of HIV among FSW was 0.2% TO 0.9%.
 Only Western province was able to enroll adequate number of FSW for the survey.
-Northern & Eastern provinces could enroll only few FSW.
-Uva and Central Provinces enrolled fewer than 100 FSWs.
+Northern & Eastern